GoogleCloudPlatform/iot-device-sdk-embedded-c/examples/freertos_linux/Linux_gcc_gcp_iot/README.md

 # FreeRTOS example
 ___

-This example connects a FreeRTOS application to Google Cloud Platform IoT MQTT Bridge with the help of the Cloud IoT Device SDK library.
+This example connects a FreeRTOS application to Google Cloud Platform IoT MQTT Bridge with the help of the Cloud IoT Device SDK for Embedded C.

 ### Steps to build the example
 #### Build the Cloud IoT Device SDK with FreeRTOS BSP